piyushjajoo/k8s-operators-course/module-07/solutions/README.md

 - Security configurations match kubebuilder defaults (distroless, non-root, capabilities dropped)
 - Leader election is built into kubebuilder via `--leader-elect` flag
 - Performance optimizations use controller-runtime's built-in features
-- Helm charts are optional; Kustomize (via `make deploy`) is preferred for kubebuilder projects
+- Helm charts are generated from Kustomize; the chart packages all resources into a single `manifests.yaml`
+- For production Helm charts, consider splitting resources into separate templates for better customization